Prajwalmj/InterviewPrep/New_Prep/LinkedList/ReadeMe.md

 ## MergeTwoSortedLists
 - Given two sorted lists, merge them into the third list in sorted order.
 - 2 ways, iterative or recursive

+## EvenOdd
+- Given a LL with even and odd numbers, create an algo for making changes to list in such a way that all even numbers appear at the beginning